thoughtbot/write-yourself-a-roguelike/02 - Creating a character.md

 If you run this program, you will see the terminal go black and upon pressing a character it will return back to normal.

-Now that we've got a simple curses example running let's work on our title screen.
+Now that we've got a simple curses example running, let's work on our title screen.
 We're going to break our code up into three files.
-The first file we'll create is named `game.rb` and it will contain the following:
+The first file we'll create is named `game.rb` and it should contain the following:

     class Game
       def initialize